oceanprotocol/tokengated-next-chatgpt/README.md

 **[Never use a service key on the client](https://supabase.com/docs/guides/auth/row-level-security#never-use-a-service-key-on-the-client)**

+## Supabase Web3Auth
+In order to have the user login to our app and only see his own data, we need to manage Authentication, and make sure the user can only access their own rows.

+To establish this in Supabase, we needed something custom because of how we sign in the user via a Web3 wallet transaction.
+Supabase custom auth does not provide you with a session, instead it is up to us to validate the JWT and the user.

 ## Deploy Your Own

 Deploying this app with a 1-click results in you having to take more steps.
 Instead, we provided all of them here for you.